anet-be/mlua/tasks.md

 One of my outstanding tasks is to review cmumps code (1wk).
 Is this a good stopping point at which to do so - discuss?

 * 2.5d (1wk): review cmumps code and provide suggestions
+* 2d Integrate MLua and mxxhash into cmumps (as a master collector) for deployment into qtechng.
+Discuss with Bart/Luc

 ## Robustness